Max Kless

 There are also more deliberate examples.

 A 2025 paper on “algorithmic mutual aid” describes creators and audiences collaborating to redirect the value they generate on-platform toward specific people and causes 8 .
 They recognize the platform’s monetization logic and sometimes resist it.
-That is not just going viral.
-That is a community learning the terrain and using the algorithm like a tool, not a god.
+That isn’t just going viral.
+That’s a community learning the terrain and using the algorithm like a tool, not a god.

 Still.
-Bounded spaces are not utopia.
+Bounded spaces aren’t utopia.
 They can be warm.
 They can also be insular.
 They can harden beliefs.
 They can become echo chambers with better vibes.

 Even the PNAS Nexus study has a caution: ranking by users’ stated preferences might reduce angry, hostile content, but it may also increase exposure to belief-reinforcing material 1 .
 Remove one distortion, another can appear.

 Depth has risks.
 So does breadth.
-This is not a plug-and-play problem.
+This isn’t a plug-and-play problem.

 The tension we have to live inside Link to heading

-If you want a clean verdict, I cannot give you one.
+If you want a clean verdict, I can’t give you one.

 Social media can foster deep connections.
 People meet partners, collaborators, friends, long-term communities online.
 Movements form.
 Mutual aid moves.